ChifiSource/Olive.jl/README.md

 - `Cell` extensions
 - `Project` extensions

 Creating extensions will require two prerequisites from the creator.
-Firstly, there will need to be knowledge of these dispatches
+Firstly, there will need to be knowledge of these dispatches and what they do and secondly familiarity with toolips.
+Toolips is the web-development framework used to build `Olive`.
 ###### toolips
-`Olive` is the culmination of many different packages working in tandem -- the most essential of these packages is a web-development framework called [toolips](https://github.com/ChifiSource/Olive.jl).
-In order to create extensions for `Olive`, one will first need to familiarize themselves with `Toolips`.
-Luckily, the framework is really easy to use!
+The most essential package to understand in order to work with `Olive` is [toolips](https://github.com/ChifiSouce/Toolips.jl).
+This is the web-development used to turn `Olive's` backend into a user-friendly UI.
+In this `README`, we will go through a very basic overview of how to use `Toolips`.
+Here are some other links to help get familiar with different aspects of toolips:

 - [Toolips tutorial videos]()

-Here, we will do a brief toolips tutorial to get the basics of the framework down.
-The Toolips process typically consists of composing `Components` together, creating callbacks, and then writing the `Components` to the `Connection.
 ###### load extensions
+Load extensions are the most basic form of `Olive` extension.
+These are extensions that are used whenever `Olive` loads up.
+In base `Olive`, load extensions are primarily used to add settings to the setting menu.
+For any UI component that you want to add, however, this will be the norm.
 ##### code cell extensions

 ##### directory extensions